Fabian-Gruenbichler/rust/src/tools/cargo/src/doc/src/commands/cargo-bench.md

 run the example as a benchmark, replacing the example's `main` function with the libtest harness.

-Setting targets to `bench = false` will stop them from being bencharmked by default.
+Setting targets to `bench = false` will stop them from being benchmarked by default.
 Target selection options that take a target by name (such as `--example foo`) ignore the `bench` flag and will always benchmark the given target.